 For all your accounts, particularly when shopping online.
 Don't use the same password across multiple sites, and never share your passwords.
 By following this guidance, you're less likely to fall victim to hackers.

-7. Check that URLs match retailer's genuine domain
+7. Check that URLs match the retailer's genuine domain

 Ensure there's a secure padlock sign on the payment page before you buy.
-Watch out for poor spelling and low-quality images, as they may indicate a 'spoof' site created in a rush.
+Watch out for poor spelling and low-quality images, which may indicate a 'spoof' site created in a rush.
 Even if the URL looks like that of a trusted retailer, it could be a retailer scam where the URL almost precisely matches the retailer's website.